temporalio/documentation/docs/server/multi-cluster.md

 Multi-cluster Replication aims to keep the Workflow Execution History as up-to-date as possible among all participating Clusters.

-Due to the nature of Multi-cluster Replication (i.e. Workflow Execution History events are replicated asynchronously) different Runs (same Namespace and Workflow Id) can arrive at the target Cluster at different times, sometimes out of order, as shown below:
+Due to the nature of Multi-cluster Replication (for example, Workflow Execution History events are replicated asynchronously) different Runs (same Namespace and Workflow Id) can arrive at the target Cluster at different times, sometimes out of order, as shown below:

 ```
 | ------------- |          | ------------- |          | ------------- |